FunnyGuilds/FunnyCommands/README.md

 }
 ```

-The example configuration for this kind of command may look like this:
+The configuration for this kind of command may look like this:

 ```java
 FunnyCommands funnyCommands = FunnyCommands.configuration(() -> this)